DON-BRAN/City-Skyline/README.md

 # City-Skyline
-You can use CSS animation to draw attention to specific sections of your webpage and make it more engaging.
-In this course, you'll build a Ferris wheel.
-You'll learn how to use CSS to animate elements, transform them, and adjust their speed.
+CSS variables help you organize your styles and reuse them.

+In this course, you'll build a city skyline.
+You'll learn how to configure CSS variables so you can reuse them whenever you want.